Top 15 Best Evernote Alternatives You Can Use

 2. OneNote

-For anyone who is looking for a note taking app which is as powerful as Evernote but doesn’t cost you anything, OneNote is the one for you.
+For anyone who is looking for a note-taking app that is as powerful as Evernote but doesn’t cost you anything, OneNote is the one for you.
 Coming from Microsoft, OneNote brings all the features that Evernote has and then some.
-The app allows you to easily save text-notes, voice-notes, pictures, and more.
+The app allows you to save text notes, voice notes, pictures, and more.

-It even has its own web clipping tool just like Evernote.
-However, what makes OneNote one of the best Evernote alternatives is the fact that the service is available cross-platform so no matter which device you are using, you can get OneNote working on it.
+It even has its web clipping tool just like Evernote.
+However, what makes OneNote one of the best Evernote alternatives is the fact that the service is available cross-platform.
+Moreover, Microsoft has also integrated its AI-powered service called Copilot into the app as well.
+It helps you to summarize, edit, or understand notes.
+But it is currently available with the Microsoft 365 plan.

 Price: Free